Sodium Electron Configuration and Atomic Orbital Diagram

 - The oxidation states of sodium are +1.

-- Reduction potential of sodium atoms is 2.71.
+- The reduction potential of sodium atoms is 2.71.

 - The atomic volume of the sodium atom is 27.7cc.